-When providers come to work at Vera, they can count on a clinically integrated health coach in every care center to support the care team and walk alongside patients.
-Whether you’re interested in becoming a Vera health coach or you’re a provider who would like to practice the full breadth of your expertise in a patient-centered care model, keep reading.
+When providers come to work at Vera, they can count on having access to a clinically integrated Vera health coach to support the care team and walk alongside patients.
+Whether you’re interested in becoming a health coach or you’re a provider who would like to practice the full breadth of your expertise in a patient-centered care model, keep reading.

 - Are National Board Certified Health and Wellness Coaches